avo-hq/docs.avohq.io/docs/3.0/recipes/display-scope-record-count.md

 We're using some known Avo classes in the example above.
 If you're trying different classes and it's not applying you should consider [tailwind css integration](../tailwindcss-integration).

 :::warning
-This may have some performance implications as it will run the `count` query on every page load.
+This approach will have some performance implications as it will run the `count` query on every page load.
 :::